 During the course of the semester, participants must attend at least 750 minutes of a reading group’s meetings to earn one ungraded credit.
 Student organizers are responsible for monitoring and certifying participation.
 Students may count up to four reading group units towards the 83 units required for the JD degree.

-To obtain approval for a reading group, the student(s) organizing the group must submit a written proposal to the Registrar by the deadline (See important dates).
+To obtain approval for a reading group, the student(s) organizing the group must submit a written proposal via the online form by the deadline (See important dates).
 The proposal must (1) describe the law-related topic to be examined, (2) provide a complete syllabus, and (3) be reviewed and approved by the sponsoring faculty member.

 Checklist for Reading Group Approval: